smasongarrison/syllabi/MegaSyllabus.md

 ## Grading Weighting

 - 150 points of your grade will be determined by your best five (5) quizzes.
-- 100 points of your grade will be determined by your best two (2) quantitative aspects of your take-home assignments.
-- 100 points of your grade will be determined by your best two (2) qualitative aspects of your take-home assignments.
+- 150 points of your grade will be determined by your best three (3) take-home assignments.
 - 50 points of your grade will be determined by your engagement.

-# Course Policies
+## Course Policies

 See Syllabus Website